Bradley Blalock

-Bradley Christopher Blalock (born December 25, 2000) is an American professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
-He has previously played in MLB for the Milwaukee Brewers.
+Bradley Christopher Blalock (BLAY-lock, born December 25, 2000) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
+He has previously played in MLB for the Milwaukee Brewers and Colorado Rockies.

 Career

 Boston Red Sox

 Blalock attended Grayson High School in Loganville, Georgia.
-He was drafted by the Boston Red Sox in the 32nd round, with the 977th overall selection, of the 2019 Major League Baseball draft.
-Blalock made his professional debut with the rookie–level Gulf Coast League Red Sox, logging a 6.75 ERA in 4 games (3 starts).
+He was high school teammates with fellow future Major League Baseball (MLB) player Parker Meadows.
+The Boston Red Sox drafted Blalock in the 32nd round, with the 977th overall selection of the 2019 MLB draft.
+He made his professional debut with the rookie-level Gulf Coast League Red Sox, logging a 6.75 ERA in 4 games (3 starts).
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Blalock spent the 2021 campaign with the Single–A Salem Red Sox, making 23 starts and compiling a 3–6 record and 4.27 ERA with 85 strikeouts over 86 1/3 innings pitched.
-He underwent Tommy John surgery in March 2022, and missed the entirety of the season as a result.
-Blalock began the 2023 season with Salem, and was promoted to the High–A Greenville Drive after four starts.
+Blalock spent the 2021 campaign with the Single-A Salem Red Sox, making 23 starts and compiling a 3–6 record and 4.27 ERA with 85 strikeouts over 86 1/3 innings pitched.
+He underwent Tommy John surgery in March 2022 and missed the entirety of the season as a result.
+Blalock began the 2023 season in late May with Salem and was promoted to the High-A Greenville Drive after four starts.
 In seven starts for Greenville, he recorded a 5–1 record and 2.55 ERA with 36 strikeouts across 35 1/3 innings pitched.

 Milwaukee Brewers

-On August 1, 2023, the Red Sox traded Blalock to the Milwaukee Brewers in exchange for Luis Urías.
-He made 4 starts for the High–A Wisconsin Timber Rattlers down the stretch, posting a 5.27 ERA with 17 strikeouts across 13 2/3 innings.
+On August 1, 2023, the Red Sox traded Blalock to the Milwaukee Brewers for Luis Urías.
+Blalock made 4 starts for the High-A Wisconsin Timber Rattlers, posting a 5.27 ERA with 17 strikeouts across 13 2/3 innings.
+His season ended when he went on the disabled list on August 28 with a strained oblique muscle.
 On November 13, the Brewers added Blalock to their 40-man roster to protect him from the Rule 5 draft.

-He was optioned to the Double–A Biloxi Shuckers to begin the 2024 season.
+Blalock was optioned to the Double-A Biloxi Shuckers to begin the 2024 season.
 In 7 starts for Biloxi, he recorded a 2.27 ERA with 29 strikeouts across 35 2/3 innings pitched.
-On May 20, 2024, Blalock was promoted to the major leagues for the first time.
-However, he did not play in a game, and was optioned back to Biloxi on May 24, becoming a phantom ballplayer.
-On June 19, Blalock was promoted to the major leagues for the second time, and he made his MLB debut the following day.
+On May 20, Blalock was promoted to the major leagues for the first time.
+However, he did not play in a game and was optioned back to Biloxi on May 24, briefly becoming a phantom ballplayer.
+On June 19, Blalock was promoted to the major leagues again, and he made his MLB debut the following day.
+After pitching one scoreless inning against the San Diego Padres, he returned to the minors.